Melinda Sordino: Catalyst

 In Anderson's 2002 novel Catalyst, Melinda Sordino appears for a few pages, now in tenth grade at Merryweather High and having regained control over her life.
 When a fellow student, Kate Malone, has a mental breakdown, she counsels and helps her through the rough patch.
-It is stated that Andy Evans is found guilty but does not go to prison; instead, he is sentenced to probation and has to register as a sex offender, typically is under house arrest (an alternative to prison), must be electronically tagged by an ankle monitor when completing his penalty, having limited contacts to others except his caregivers (his parents and other immediate family members), and ordered to stay away from Melinda and her family at all times.
-Thus, his life becomes difficult owing to having a criminal record as a rapist, being shunned by his community and his daily activities after high school such as attending school, work, probation appointments, counseling, or community servicing are restricted by the law and closely monitored by probation officers until he finishes his sentence.
+It is stated that Andy Evans is found guilty but does not go to prison; instead, he is sentenced to probation and has to register as a sex offender, typically is under house arrest (an alternative to prison), must be electronically tagged by an ankle monitor when completing his penalty, having limited contacts to others except his caregivers (his parents and other immediate family members), ordered to stay away from Melinda, her family and friends, and his other victims at all time.
+Even if he still able to go to college, he would face harsh restrictions on campus including by college police department.
+Thus, his life is ruined following his exposure as a rapist in court, being shunned by his community and his daily activities after high school such as attending school, work, probation appointments, counseling, or community servicing are restricted by the law and closely monitored by probation officers until he finishes his sentence.

 In the 10th anniversary edition of Speak, Anderson explained that she was seriously considering making a sequel, but could not think of a basic plot, citing that sequels are usually meant to build on a previous film's popularity, using Jaws: The Revenge as an example.